COVID-19 Resources Quick Links:

 Each communication is tailored to the current situation on the ground, and follow-up with in-state advocacy firms and member companies with in-state operations.
 Our message across the board is clear - bottle bill material is an essential supply chain element for our manufacturing industries.

-Waste Dive Recylcing Series: WasteDive is continuing to follow solid waste, collection and recycling policies, as they are modified in response to COVID-19.
-Click here for their latest, daily update of known changes, which include guidance on OSHA and other worker safety guidelines.
+Waste Dive Recycling Series: WasteDive is continuing to follow solid waste, collection, and recycling policies, as they are modified in response to COVID-19.
+Click here for their latest, daily update of known changes, which includes guidance on OSHA and other worker safety guidelines.

 - We encourage your company to take a brief survey from NAM, to see if your company has urgently needed personal protective equipment (PPE) in stock.

 - COVID-19 and Manufacturing Operations: Immediate Best Practices from SHRM & NAM.